Saturday, July 31st, 2010

 (XI).
 Selected Census Records.

-(I).
+(Part I).
 James Tatum in the American Revolution – Fact and Fiction

 (A.) What Has Been Written

-“Father of George and Joseph was James, a soldier of the Revolutionary War.
+“Father of George (Tatum) and Joseph was James, a soldier of the Revolutionary War.
 James’s wife was a Miss Sheppard of Ashe.
 James was born in Rowan County, from which he came to Ashe before the Revolutionary War when he was 14 years old.
 His father had come to America from England.”

 Exerts are from a Tatum family sketch in “History of Watauga County, North Carolina” by John Preston Arthur, 1915.